tensordevops/cf-example-build-and-push/README.md

-# Example of building and pushing a  docker image
+# Example of building and pushing a  docker images

 This is a Git repository that holds a Node application and a Dockerfile.
 The dockerfile is also at the root folder of the project.